pavdwest/stepper/README.md

     * `input`: A hash object that will be passed into the task constructor.
 Can contain anything.

-     * `parent_task_name`: A reference to another task that is part of the process.
+     * `parent_task_name`: An optional reference to another task that is part of the process.
 A reference to that task will be stored on this task which allows easily utilising its output.

 * Process: (`process.rb`): A collection of sequential tasks to be performed.